vicentedalessandro/vicentedalessandro/README.md

 ###

 <p align="left">My name is Vicente D'Alessandro and I'm a Systems analyst and Fullstack Developer from Argentina 🇦🇷.
-I'm a Systems Analyst and Full Stack Developer.
 I'm always on the move and learning new technologies and working methods.
 I enjoy challenges, which is one of the reasons why I love programming.
 I'm a quick learner and have a good disposition.
 I consider myself a creative person and a good team player.</p>

 ###